-How would you know if Ganesh can do the same for you?
-Well, first be sure you know what the energy of Ganesh stands for, what are its mythological and historical associations.
+Be sure you know what the energy of Ganesh stands for, what are its mythological and historical associations.
 You have to have a certain connection to an image or a symbol you bring into your home in order for this symbol to work as a powerful feng shui cure, and Ganesh is no exception.

-The obvious recognition factor is the visual — Ganesh is the deity with the elephant head.
-Let's see why is it so, as well as why Ganesh is known as the Remover of Obstacles.
+The obvious recognition factor is visual — Ganesh is the deity with the elephant head.
+Let's see why is it so, as well as why Ganesh is known as the “Remover of Obstacles.”

-The symbology of elephant energy can be interesting to explore here, because elephants are a popular feng shui cure.
+The symbology of elephant energy can be interesting to explore here because elephants are a popular feng shui cure.
 Ganesh is also often depicted with a protruding belly (just like the Laughing Buddha!), as well as many arms (anywhere in between four and sixteen).

 In time, the main energy that came to be associated with Ganesh is his ability to remove obstacles.
 Ganesh is often placed in areas that need an opening or clearing; he is also worshipped and brought offerings to when one is starting a business (for example) or embarks on a long and difficult journey.